altanner/graphical-data-apps/site-build/content/posts/03layout.md

 ---
 title: "3 • Layout"
-subtitle: "Writing and running our first script."
+subtitle: "Writing and running our first script, and understanding app layout"

 date: 2023-02-13T00:00:00+01:00